 How to download and install your Microsoft Donation from the Volume Licensing Service Centre (VLSC)

-Have you placed a Microsoft donation request through TechSoup Canada, but aren't sure how to get your donations?
-Follow the instructions in this quick-start guide!
+You can use this guide if you have placed a Microsoft donation request through TechSoup Canada, but aren't sure how to access your donations.

 - Step One: Register at the VLSC

 - Step Five: Install your Software

 This is what you will typically receive after requesting a Microsoft donation.

 - A receipt for the administrative fees associated with your donation.
 This email is sent by firstname.lastname@example.org to your organizational email address shortly after submitting your request.

 - An order-fulfillment email detailing the nature of your software agreement with Microsoft and instructions for signing up with the Volume Licensing Service Center.
 This email is sent by email@example.com to your organizational email address within 1-2 days of submitting your request.

 - A confirmation email stating that your open license agreement has been approved.
 This email is sent directly by Microsoft to the organizational email address within 3-5 business days of submitting your request.
 The subject line of this email will read “Welcome to the Microsoft Volume Licensing Service Center”.